jlenoble/polyton/docs/apis.md

   }, // Returns nothing

+  spread (arg) { // arg has type Class
+    // Do some transformation
+    return arrayOfConvertibleObjects; // Spread again if contains spreadable types },

+  shallowSpread (arg) { // arg has type Class
+    // Do some transformation
+    return arrayOfConvertibleObjects; // No further spreading will occur },

   customArgs: [ // CustomArgs that are not converted are NOT used to initialize
     // Class objects, but they are still potentially reduced and/or postprocessed
     // so that the instance created or recalled may be tweaked/updated